CMCRobotics/drivar/README.md

-# drivar
+# Drivar

-Drivar a hardware abstraction layer for a collection of wifi programmable RC cars, such as the GianoPi holonomic car or the Raspbuggy and a variety of hardware control adapters (Pimoroni Explorer HAT, Push-pull drivers, Adafruit DC Motor, Lego Mindstorm).
+Drivar a **hardware abstraction layer for a collection of wifi programmable RC cars**, such as the [GianoPi holonomic car](http://github.com/stefsaladino/GianoPi) or the [Raspbuggy](http://cmcrobotics.github.io/raspbuggy) and a variety of hardware control adapters (Pimoroni Explorer HAT, Push-pull drivers, Adafruit DC Motor, Lego Mindstorm).

 It comes with :